sigmaister/copy_CollapsOS/apps/basic/README.md

 **if**.
 If specified condition is true, execute the rest of the line.
 Otherwise, do nothing.
 For example, `if 2>1 print 12` prints `12` and `if 2<1 print 12` does nothing.
 The argument for this command is a "thruth expression".

+**input**.
+Prompts the user for a numerical value and puts that value in the specified variable.
+The prompted value is evaluated as an expression and then stored where specified.
+For example, `input x` stores the result of the evaluation in variable `x`.
+Before the variable name, a quoted string literal can be specified.
+In that case, that string will be printed as-is just before the prompt.